 All I have to say is…thank god for Facebook marketplace.
 I’ve been slowly getting rid of the impulse items that I *thought* were my style for the last few months and making extra cash to buy things that are more my style.

-Anyway, after making plenty of mistakes, dragging myself through different styles and feeling frustrated with the lack of progress in our home, I took my learnings and slowly started to nail down what I now consider to be my style – modern traditional (with a touch of glam).
+Anyway, after making plenty of mistakes, dragging myself through different styles, not having a plan and feeling frustrated with the lack of progress in our home, I took my learnings and slowly started to nail down what I now consider to be my style – modern traditional.
 But it wasn’t until I made those mistakes and played around with different styles that I realized what I actually loved.

 These are a few iterations of how our living room has evolved since we purchased our home…